A Survey on 3D Egocentric Human Pose Estimation

-Leveraging a transformer encoder, the method extracts deep features, distinguishing global motion from local joint orientations to facilitate pose estimation.

-\textbf{\textit{FLAG}} \cite{flag} generates realistic 3D human body poses in mixed reality applications using sparse input signals from head mounted devices.
-It employs a flow-based generative model to predict full-body poses and provides uncertainty estimates for joints.
-It enhances prior work by generating high-quality poses from limited data and enabling efficient sampling of latent variables for pose generation and optimization.

-Su et al. \cite{proprioception} proposed a novel method to estimate 3D wearer poses from egocentric video, overcoming challenges of \textbf{body invisibility and complex motion.} The approach involves a data processing framework converting raw video to 3D pose, incorporating a lightweight Self-Perception Excitation (SPE) module for self-understanding from egocentric view.
+Leveraging a transformer encoder, the method extracts deep features, distinguishing global motion from local joint orientations to facilitate pose estimation. \textit{FLAG} \cite{flag} uses sparse input signals from head mounted devices and a flow-based generative model to predict full-body poses and provide uncertainty estimates for joints. \cite{proprioception} estimated 3D wearer poses from egocentric video, overcoming challenges of \textbf{body invisibility and complex motion}.
+They convert raw video to 3D pose, incorporating Self-Perception Excitation module for self understanding from egocentric view.

-\textbf{\textit{EgoEgo}} \cite{egoego} was introduces for 3D human motion estimation from monocular egocentric videos.
-The method, as shown in Figure \ref{fig:smpl2}, estimates ego-head pose and generates ego-body pose, allowing independent learning without paired datasets.
-It combines monocular SLAM and transformer-based models for accurate ego-head pose estimation, employing a conditional diffusion model for full-body pose generation based on the predicted head pose.
-The innovation lies in leveraging head motion as an intermediate representation, enabling the use of diverse datasets effectively.

-Cuevas-Velasquez et al. proposed \textit{\textbf{SimpleEgo}} \cite{simpleego} which is a novel approach for regression of probabilistic full-body pose parameters from head-mounted camera images.
-It directly predicts joint rotations, eliminating the need for iterative fitting processes or manual tuning.
-By representing joint rotations as matrix Fisher distributions, the model predicts confidence scores, allowing for robust uncertainty estimation.
-The contributions include probabilistic joint rotation prediction, in-depth uncertainty analysis, and a prospect of real-world deployment.

-\textbf{\textit{EgoPoser}} \cite{egoposer}, a novel approach introduced for full-body pose estimation using sparse motion sensors, focusing on HMD-based ego-body pose estimation in large scenes.
-It addresses overfitting issues in existing methods by emphasizing position-invariant prediction with a Global-in-Local motion decomposition strategy.
-Notably, EgoPoser adapts to diverse body sizes, remains robust when hands are out of view, and reduces motion artifacts.